 Today's Resource: Learn the powerful biblical hermeneutics called N.O.A.H. and J.O.N.A.H. by reading Bob's debate with the Professor of New Testament from D. James Kennedy's ministry!
 It's called Battle Royale X: Is the Future Settled or Open? or 2) read it for free online at TOL or 3) you can listen to a computer read BR X via an MP3 CD!

-Thanks for suggesting the [TOL Battle Royale X] Open Theism debate between D. James Kennedy's professor and your Denver Bible Church.
+Bob Enyart, thanks for your [TOL Battle Royale X] Open Theism debate with D. James Kennedy's professor.
 I just want to let you know that I can't believe what I'm reading.
 I'm totally shocked, stunned and mesmerized.
 This debate is FANTASTIC...
 Your open theism side is literally 'crushing' the Calvinist side.
 And with it, I'm sorry to say, you're crushing most of what I've always believed.
 This is sooooooo good and sooooooo smart.
 There's not even a typo in it and I love the gentle attitude as well.
 Not proud or arrogant.
 It's all unreal!
 I don't think I've ever been so impressed by anything in my life.
 I'm really learning a lot.
-Please thank your pastor Bob and your church for me.
+Thank you Pastor Bob.
 I love it.
 You guys are the best!